miekg/pgo/cmd/pgod/pgod.8.md

 no relation to the SSH user connecting to `pgod`.
 I.e. it could be `nobody`.

 repository *and* branch
 : `https://github.com/miekg/pgo` and `main`, where to clone and pull from.
+If branch is not specified `main` is assumed.

 urls
 : `{ "example.org" = ":5006" }` how to setup any forwarding to the listening ports.
 This isn't used yet,